 The main advantage of data virtualization is speed-to-market, where we can build a solution in a fraction of the time it takes to build a data warehouse.
 This is because you don’t need to design and build the data warehouse and the ETL to copy the data into it, and also don’t need to spend as much time testing.
 Copying the data means more hardware costs, more software licenses, more ETL flows to build and maintain, more data inconsistencies and more data governance costs, so using data virtualization can also save you a lot of money.

-Some of the more popular data virtualization products are Cisco Data Virtualization (previously called Composite Software), Denodo Platform for Data Virtualization and Informatica Data Virtualization.
+Some of the more popular data virtualization products are Cisco Data Virtualization (previously called Composite Software), Denodo Platform for Data Virtualization, Informatica Data Virtualization, Drermio, and Incorta.

 Along the same lines of data virtualization vs data warehouse is federated queries vs data lake.
 Such technologies as PolyBase, Metanautix, and U-SQL in Azure Data Lake Analytics provide for federated queries.